History of Armenian Americans in Los Angeles: Education

 Claudia Der-Martirosian, Georges Sabagh, and Mehdi Bozorgmehr, authors of "Subethnicity: Armenians in Los Angeles," wrote that in 1980 "the general level of education among all Armenians in Los Angeles was fairly high."
 Different subgroups of Armenian immigrants had differing levels of education.
 As of 1980, almost no U.S.-born Armenian men, and fewer of one out of ten Armenian-born Armenians and Iranian Armenians had low levels of education; these groups had the highest modal education category, with men achieving university degrees and women not having university degrees.
 Almost half of Turkish Armenian men, who were older compared to other Armenians, had some elementary school education.
 The modal education category of Turkish Armenians was the lowest, with both men and women having elementary education.
 Almost one quarter of Lebanese Armenian men and Armenian men from elsewhere in the Middle East had a limited elementary school education.
 Der-Martirosian, Sabagh, and Bozorgmehr wrote that "Although women, generally, had a lower educational achievement than did men, internal differences among subgroups were comparable to those of the Armenian men."
 Because of the presence of uneducated Armenians, overall there were fewer Los Angeles Armenians with a postgraduate university education compared to those who had only an elementary level education.

-In June 2021, Adrin Nazarian announced $9 million in state funding to establish a location of TUMO Center for Creative Technologies in the southeast San Fernando Valley.
-Serj Tankian, a member of TUMO's Advisory Board, has stated that the Los Angeles center will be located in North Hollywood.
-He has emphasized "the fact that it's in L.A., we can get actors, we can get filmmakers.
-I think the creative side, especially the entertainment creative side of the TUMO L.A, is gonna have a VIP list.
-I'm gonna get hassled to hassle people basically, for the next couple of years.